RobertLeahy/SENG371/README.md

 	3. During the C++ transition
 	4. After the C++ transition
 	Compare and contrast this data, and determine if the expectations hold.
+2. Gather information for time between minor releases (i.e. versions within a major version number) before and after the transition.
+The time between minor releases increasing likely indicates a more stable code base, which may indicate benefits from the paradigm shift.
+3. Gather information for time between major releases (i.e. releases which change the major version number) before and after the transition.
+Major version numbers may indicate major reworks of the product (i.e. major feature additions/removals), or substantial rewrites.
+It is difficult to draw conclusions from this, but it may be interesting to contrast with results from methodology #2.

 ## Milestones